hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_comp_Tiparp_pb.png" width="400">
 </p>

 Now, let's take a look at the expression values at the single cell level.
-With the Violin plot we see there is a large distribution of cells in the TN group that show increased expression.
-The Ridgeplot displays a lower amplitude peak at the low end of expression and broad range across the higher end of expression.
+Within the violin plot, we see there is a large distribution of cells in the TN group that show increased expression.
+The ridge plot displays a lower amplitude peak at the low end of expression and broad range across the higher end of expression.
 This suggests that while a small subset of cells exhibit low expression, a large majority express Tiparp at higher levels.

 ```r
 p1 <- VlnPlot(seurat_vsm, "Tiparp") + NoLegend()